radio-astro/casa/pipeline/doc/ways_to_run_the_pipeline.md

+# Ways to run the Pipeline

+## PPR

-At the highest level of abstraction, we can execute a pipline processing request (ppr) This can be done at the command line, or at a CASA command prompt.
+At the highest level of abstraction, we can execute a pipeline processing request (ppr) This can be done at the command line, or at a CASA command prompt.

 Execute PPR from the command line: